Contribute locally

 - Step 2: Clone a content repository

-- Step 3: Serve the Documentation
+- Step 3: Serve the documentation

-- Step 4: Write docs!
+- Step 4: Write the docs

 - Step 5: Push your changes